-Solution: There is no driver support for AudioFire 8 or AudioFire 12 under Mac OS 8 or 9.
-There is only driver support for Mac OS X (10.3.9 or later).
+Solution: There is no driver support for the AudioFire products under Windows 95/98/ME/2000.
+As stated in the system requirements, you will need Windows XP or Mac OS X (10.3.9 or later) to use your AudioFire product.